 Forensic analysis of skeleton sheds light on death of King Senebkay

-Last year, University of Pennsylvania archaeologists working with Egypt’s Ministry of State for Antiquities announced the discovery of the tomb of a previously unknown Egyptian pharaoh who ruled at Abydos some 3,600 years ago.
+In 2014, University of Pennsylvania archaeologists working with Egypt’s Ministry of State for Antiquities announced the discovery of the tomb of a previously unknown Egyptian pharaoh who ruled at Abydos some 3,600 years ago.
 Named Woseribre Senebkay, the pharaoh was one of the earliest kings of the long-forgotten Abydos Dynasty that reigned from c.
 1650–1600 B.C.E. during Egypt’s Second Intermediate Period.
-Now, a study of the skeleton of King Senebkay has determined that he died violently in battle.
+A 2015 study of the skeleton of King Senebkay has determined that he died violently in battle.

 Archaeologist, Egyptologist and forensic anthropology professor Jane Hill and paleopathologist Maria Rosado, both of Rowan University, conducted a full forensic analysis on King Senebkay’s skeleton.
 The researchers found that Senebkay, who was between 35 and 40 years old at the time of his death, suffered severe trauma to his lower body, hands and head.
 There were in all 18 wounds from at least two different types of weapons that penetrated his bones.
 The pharaoh was likely elevated on a horse or in a chariot when his assailants attacked him, given the angle and direction of his injuries.